 VertigoMe pulls sleep, HRV and recovery from your wearable automatically and surfaces the correlation with your spins.
 Coming soon to iOS and Android.

 The goal is not perfection.
-The goal is to make the sleep-spin link visible in your data, so the trade-offs become deliberate rather than invisible.
+The goal is to find out whether a sleep-spin link exists in your data, so the trade-offs become deliberate rather than invisible — and so you have something concrete to show your ENT or neurologist.